Managing App Volumes

 myvolume admin nfs web /data/web 200M

-If you don’t need the volume, use drycc volumes unmount to unmount the volume and then use drycc volumes remove to delete the volume from the application.
-Before deleting volume, the volume has to be unmounted.
+If you no longer need the volume, use drycc volumes unmount to unmount the volume and then use drycc volumes remove to delete the volume from the application.
+The volume must be unmounted before it can be deleted.

 $ drycc volumes unmount myvolume web